West Cornwall · TR20

 Why Long Rock is its own job.

-Outside Conservation Area and AONB but the seafront is environmentally sensitive; flood zone constraints affect properties south of the railway line.
+Locally, outside Conservation Area and AONB but the seafront is environmentally sensitive; flood zone constraints affect properties south of the railway line.
 Ludgvan parish policy applies.
 For loft conversion specifically, coastal salt-laden air around Long Rock drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure.
-That's why we treat every Long Rock project as a TR20-area job first — not a generic Cornwall job with a postcode bolted on.
+Which is why we scope Long Rock projects parish-up, not template-down — the TR20 context shapes the design from day one.
+Whether the project is on 1930s seafront bungalows in the centre or further out toward Ludgvan, the loft conversion response is locally tuned.

 Planning note